Tummo Breathing: How to Do the Tibetan Inner Fire Technique

 Technique overview

-G-tummo is a Tibetan tantric meditation practice with over 1,000 years of history.
+Tummo breathing is a Tibetan meditation technique that uses rhythmic breathing and inner-fire visualization to generate measurable increases in core body temperature.
+Part of the Six Yogas of Naropa in Vajrayana Buddhism, it has been practiced for over 1,000 years and was scientifically validated by Harvard researchers who documented monks raising their peripheral body temperature by up to 8°C (Benson et al., 1982).
+What makes tummo unique is the combination of forceful diaphragmatic breathing with focused visualization of a flame at the navel center—this is the original practice that inspired modern techniques like Wim Hof breathing.
 Practitioners sit in cold temperatures and use breath combined with visualization to generate measurable body heat.
 The technique centers on deep, belly-filling inhales paired with shorter exhales, combined with visualization of an inner fire rising from the navel center.
 It is part of the Six Yogas of Naropa, a set of advanced Buddhist meditation practices transmitted through the Kagyu lineage.

 How it works